The Tartan (Carnegie Mellon University): A brief independence: 2002-2004

 In 2002, The Tartans leadership decided to leave the student funding process of Carnegie Mellon University.
 Advertising revenues were healthy, and the paper's leadership was confident that the paper could remain independent so long as future leadership maintained a strong focus on maintaining and growing revenue from advertising and subscriptions.
 Breaking away was also an attempt to remove the ethical burden of reporting on the same entities that allocated funds to the newspaper.
 The paper failed to grow and maintain its advertising income, and accumulated a large amount of debt by 2004.
 The Tartan rejoined the student funding process in the spring of 2004.

 Natrat Controversies

 The Tartan has traditionally published an annual joke issue called the "Natrat" (Tartan spelled backwards) on April Fool's Day.
-The 1994 edition contained inappropriate and offensive content, leading to the removal of the editor-in-chief at the time and a halt in publication to allow for a proper response and evaluation.
 In the 2004 edition, a comic containing a racial slur for African Americans and a "joke" about murdering an African American, along with other offensive items, including a poem about the fatal rape of a woman with an ice skate blade, was published.
 Jim Puls, the editor-in-chief, and Alex Meseguer, the managing editor, resigned in the wake of the ensuing media attention and campus outcry.
 Bob Rost, the artist of the offending cartoon was also dismissed from the newspaper.